OR13/express-eth-jwt/README.md

 - client generates a new ethereum address and privateKey, creates claims and signs them creating jwt1.
 - jwt1 is used to request jwt2 from `auth`.
-- jwt2 is used it restrict access to `proxy`.
+- jwt2 is used to restrict access to `proxy`.
 - `proxy` restricts access to `server` to only token bearers.

 #### Reading